cap-js/docs/about/best-practices.md

 In the above introductions to CAP's core concepts we learned that your domain models, as well as the services, and their implementations are **agnostic to protocols**, as well as to whether they are connected to and consume other services **locally or remotely**.

-In this chapter we'll introduce how that is complemented by CAP-level Service Integrations (→  [*The 'Calesi' Pattern*](#the-calesi-effect)) by abstractions from (low-level) interfaces to platform services and technologies, as well as CAP's support for vendor-[independent database services]().
+In this chapter we'll complement this by CAP-level integration of platform services and vendor-independent database support.

 So, in total, and in effect, we'll learn: